ORDER YOUR COPY HERE

 Years ago, when I was struggling through a dry patch of writer’s fatigue after completing a particularly demanding feature story, my wise Jungian analyst remarked that “sometimes you have to take time to let the well fill up.”
 Like stones dropped into water, her words sank into my psyche and stayed there.
 Now and again, when I’m coming up empty with words or narrative, I practice waiting for the rain to fall and the well to fill.

-Pythia Peay is an author and depth journalist whose work has appeared in numerous magazines and newspapers, including Washingtonian, Religion News Service, The Washington Post, and The Huffington Post. read more.
+Pythia Peay is an author, depth journalist, and speaker whose work has appeared in numerous magazines and newspapers, including Washingtonian, Religion News Service, The Washington Post, and The Huffington Post. read more.